UHrocks7/AnonymousBankApp/README.txt

 -User interface for program.
 This is to be done with a GUI.
 So far, program runs in a console (i.e. Terminal for Mac, Command Prompt for Windows).
 -Ability to access bank records (checking and savings accounts) to check balances

+----Additional Notes----
+In order to test out our program, Java and MySQL have to be installed on the user's computer.
+For developers/advanced users, the Java Development Kit (JDK) can be installed to edit the code, as well as IDEs like Eclipse and IntelliJIDEA.